chapmancbVCU/chappy-php-starter/docs/forms.md

 <br>

 ## 5. checkboxBlockLabelRight <a id="checkboxBlockLabelRight"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
-Generates a checkbox where the label is on the left side.
+Generates a checkbox where the label is on the right side.
 It generates a div element that surrounds a label and input of type checkbox.
 An example function call from the login view is shown below in Figure 4.
 <div style="text-align: center;">
   <img src="assets/checkbox-right-label-function-call.png" alt="Example checkboxBlockLabelRight function call">
   <p style="font-style: italic;">Figure 4 - Example checkboxBlockLabelRight function call</p>